SystemSpace/Compendium/compendium.rst

 How does the economy work on LFE?
   Can't say too much on this, but it's honestly quite a bit like the human one.

+What kind of government does LFE have?
+  LFE itself is minorly governed - there are practically no laws, and few enforcement agencies.

+What about Ghakuwent-sji's government?
+  Ghaki has a very democratic government, with basic laws, further specified by the "states" Ghaki consists of.

+What is the punishment/justice system like in LFE?
+  The concept of "weighted reflection" is commonly used, whhere say, if you steal 1M Sn, you have to pay 1M Sn (hence the "reflection").
+Furthermore, if you're broke and very desperate, you'll have to pay less, while a rich businessman would pay more (not even counting the harm to image), hence the "weighted".

+What would the punishment for suicide be, or actions done by a suicidal individual?
+  Suicide is not against the law.
+In that case though, they are isolated or the punishment is expanded to other things, say loss of inheritance.
+This is not a common issue though, frankly, as self-shattering is not a thing people usually want.

+Is threatening to shatter or kill important figures publically a crime?
+  No, the act of threatening is fine - although if there is enough reason to believe you have the capability to do so, you may be stopped.
+But you won't be stopped from threatening, just from actually doing the act.
+This differs per place though.
+I'm just stating Ghaki laws by default, because they are fairly common all over LFE.

 Is there government assistance in LFE?
   Depends on where you go, but in Ghakuwent-sji, you'll be fine - you get about 210000 sen a month - worth as much as about 1700 US$.